vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Debugging Shaders
 ^^^^^^^^^^^^^^^^^

-The only way to debug shaders at the moment is to look at the interface’s log file.
+The only way to debug shaders at the moment is to look at Interface’s log file.
 Shader compilation errors will appear in this log, and can help with locating issues.

 Because a user created shader is ultimately embedded in a larger internal shader framework, you’ll notice that an error in a 20 line shader will be reported at a much higher line number, typically greater than 1000.
 As a result, you will need to locate the shader code that corresponds to your shader at the end of the larger internal shader context.